Steps to Purchasing Property in Greece

 Step 2: Pre-contract or purchase agreement

-An alternative and more secure route paying a deposit is via a pre-contract, also known as a purchase agreement which has stronger protection than a private agreement and includes all the terms and conditions that must be respected throughout the purchase process.
-Your lawyer will draft the pre-contract agreement and once agreemnt has been reached with the seller's lawyer then it will then be notarised by a notary.
+An alternative route of paying a deposit is via a pre-contract, also known as a purchase agreement which has stronger protection than a private agreement and includes all the terms and conditions that must be respected throughout the purchase process.
+The buyer will need to hire a lawyer to draft the pre-contract agreement.
 At this stage, around 10% of the negotiated purchase price must be paid to the seller as a deposit which will then be deducted from the final purchase price.

 Some clauses that must be incorporated in the purchase agreement are: